Product Design // User Research @ Pearson

-In most math courses, concepts are taught to the average student profile - there is no personalization of instruction, and everyone is given the same instruction regardless of their level of comprehension.
-We aimed to measure college-level remedial math students' proficiency to objectives and develop a personalized learning plan and assessment.
+In most math courses, concepts were taught to the average student profile - there was no personalization of instruction, and everyone was given the same content regardless of their level of comprehension.
+We aimed to measure college-level remedial math students' proficiency to the objectives and developed personalized learning plans and assessments.

-Code-name Project RIO is a developmental mathematics product that helps 2-year college students advance math skills using adaptive technology.
-One of the main focuses from a design process perspective was the working triad between Product, Dev, and Design.
-This project was the first time we've worked this closely as partners in early design stages.
+Code-name Project RIO was a developmental math product aimed to help 2-year college students learn vital math skills using adaptive technology.
+The main focus from a design process perspective was the working triad between Product, Engineering, and Design.
+This project was the first time we'd worked closely as partners in early agile discovery phases.

-This learning experience is a new product for developmental math students that will deliver the highest level of personalized content.
-Students control the pace at which they learn based on their answers to specific content.
-Ultimately, students feel more confident by focusing only on topics they don’t know and comprehending the material stress-free.
+This learning experience was a new product for developmental math students aimed to deliver the highest level of personalized content.
+Students control the pace at which they learn based on their answers to specific questions.
+Ultimately, students felt more confident by focusing only on topics they didn’t know and comprehended the material stress-free.

 Teammates